How to fix "Potential Windows Update Database error detected" error

-DISM stands for Deployment Image Servicing and Management and it can be used to repair and prepare Windows images, including the Windows Recovery Environment, Windows Setup, and Windows PE.
-To run DISM scan you need to open Command Prompt as administrator first.
-To do so, type "command prompt" in Search and right-click the "Command Prompt" result, select "Run as administrator" option from the contextual menu.
+Deployment Image Servicing and Management (DISM) is used to repair and prepare Windows images, including the Windows Recovery Environment, Windows Setup, and Windows PE.
+To run a DISM scan, open Command Prompt as administrator by typing "command prompt" in Search and right-click the "Command Prompt" result.
+Then select the "Run as administrator" option from the contextual menu.

-Once you have the Command Prompt open, type the "DISM /Online /Cleanup-Image /RestoreHealth" command and press Enter.
+In Command Prompt, type the "DISM /Online /Cleanup-Image /RestoreHealth" command and press Enter.
 This command should be able to repair corrupted Windows Update Files.

 Run System File Checker

-System File Checker is a Windows utility that allows users to scan for corruptions in Windows system files and restore corrupted files.
-This guide describes how to run the System File Checker tool (SFC.exe) to scan your system files and to repair missing or corrupted system files.
-The "sfc scannow" option is one of the several specific switches available in the sfc command, in order to execute this command type "sfc /scannow" in Command Prompt and press Enter.
-System File Checker will start and it should take some time to complete the scan.
-It should take about 15 minutes.
-Wait for the scanning process to complete and see if the "Potential Windows Update Database error detected" still persists.
+System File Checker is a Windows utility that allows users to scan for corruptions in Windows system files and restore them.
+This guide describes how to run the System File Checker tool (SFC.exe) to scan your system files and to repair any missing or corrupted entries.
+The "sfc scannow" option is one of several specific switches available with the sfc command.
+To execute this command, type "sfc /scannow" in Command Prompt and press Enter.
+System File Checker will start and should take some time to complete the scan (about 15 minutes).
+Wait for the scanning process to complete and check if the "Potential Windows Update Database error detected" persists.

 Run Windows Update troubleshooter

 Windows includes a number of troubleshooters designed to quickly diagnose and automatically resolve various computer problems.
-Troubleshooters cannot fix all problems, but they are a good place to start if you encounter a problem with your computer, operating system or connected devices.
-If you have encountered the "Potential Windows Update Database error detected" not when you were running the Windows Update troubleshooter, then running it could solve the problem.
-To find this troubleshooter go to Control Panel by typing "control panel" in Search and click the "Troubleshooting" option.
+Troubleshooters cannot fix all problems, but they are a good place to start if you encounter a problem with your computer, operating system, or connected devices.
+If you encountered the "Potential Windows Update Database error detected", running the Windows Update troubleshooter could solve the problem.
+To find this troubleshooter, go to Control Panel by typing "control panel" in Search and click the "Troubleshooting" option.

-Now click the "View all" option in the left pane.
+Now click the "View all" option in the left hand pane.

 Find the Windows Update troubleshooter at the end of the list, right-click it and select "Run as administrator".
-Follow the instructions and see if it fixed the "Potential Windows Update Database error detected" error.
+Follow the instructions and check if this fixes the "Potential Windows Update Database error detected" error.

 Reset Windows Update components

-If none of the above methods worked, you could also try to run some commands in Command Prompt and check if the "Potential Windows Update Database error detected" error can be fixed this way.
+If none of the above methods work, you could try to run commands in Command Prompt and then check if the "Potential Windows Update Database error detected" error is resolved.
 This method includes fixing the error by resetting some Windows Update components.
-That includes stopping particular services and renaming folders, then starting those services again.
-Open Command Prompt as administrator again and type the commands below one-by-one.
-Press Enter on your keyboard after each command.
+This includes stopping certain services, renaming folders, and then restarting those services.
+Open Command Prompt as administrator and type the commands below one-by-one.
+Press Enter on the keyboard after each command.

 net stop wuauserv